anna-x-li/anna-x-li.github.io/_posts/2024-04-01-brightnight-internship.md

 #### Check out some of the cool projects I worked on at BrightNight:

-- <a href="https://brightnightpower.com/starfire-project/">Starfire</a> - a 800 MW solar and storage project, **transforming one of the U.S.’s largest coal mines into a renewable power project** that meets the region’s energy needs and creates hundreds of local jobs
+- [Starfire](https://brightnightpower.com/starfire-project/) - a 800 MW solar and storage project, **transforming one of the largest coal mines in the U.S. into a renewable power project** that meets the region’s energy needs and creates hundreds of local jobs
-- <a href="https://brightnightpower.com/what-we-do/our-projects/box-canyon/">Box Canyon</a> - a 300 MW solar plant in Pinal County, Arizona, which can produce enough electricity annually to power 77,000 Arizona homes and business, **offsetting approximately 600 metric tons of CO2 emissions every hour**
+- [Box Canyon](https://brightnightpower.com/what-we-do/our-projects/box-canyon/) - a 300 MW solar plant in Pinal County, Arizona, which can produce enough electricity annually to power 77,000 Arizona homes and business, **offsetting approximately 600 metric tons of CO2 emissions every hour**
-- <a href="https://brightnightpower.com/greenwater/">Greenwater</a> - a 200 MW Li-ion battery system in Pierce County, Washington that optimizes existing transmission infrastructure and provides critical load-balancing capabilities
+- [Greenwater](https://brightnightpower.com/greenwater/) - a 200 MW Li-ion battery system in Pierce County, Washington that optimizes existing transmission infrastructure and provides critical load-balancing capabilities
-- <a href="https://brightnightpower.com/mortlake-energy-hub-community/">Mortlake</a> - a hybrid 360 MW solar plant and 600 MW battery storage system in Victoria, Australia
+- [Mortlake](https://brightnightpower.com/mortlake-energy-hub-community/) - a hybrid 360 MW solar plant and 600 MW battery storage system in Victoria, Australia
-- <a href="https://brightnightpower.com/three-sisters/">Three Sisters</a> - a 300 MW solar plant and 300 MW of battery storage in Cochise County, Arizona
+- [Three Sisters](https://brightnightpower.com/three-sisters/) - a 300 MW solar plant and 300 MW of battery storage in Cochise County, Arizona

 <div class="row mt-5">
     <div class="col-sm-5">